Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Orchid pine bark based potting mix on the left compared with ordinary potting soil on the right.

-Ordinary potting soil is too dense and not porous enough for orchids and would stave the roots of the oxygen they need for root respiration.
+Ordinary potting soil is too dense and not porous enough for orchids and would starve the roots of the oxygen they need for root respiration.
 Ordinary potting soil also retains too much moisture around the roots for orchids to tolerate.

 Best Temperature Range For Orchids Indoors

-Phalaenopsis orchids prefer a cycle of warmer days and cooler nights within this temperature range as it replicates the typical temperature cycle in their native environment, so be mindful of this as indoor heating or air conditioning reverse this natural cycle.
+Phalaenopsis orchids prefer a cycle of warmer days and cooler nights within this temperature range as it replicates the typical temperature cycle in their native environment, so be mindful of this as indoor heating or air conditioning reverses this natural cycle.

-Phalaenopsis orchids grow in conditions with very consistent temperatures so any fluctuation in temperature from open doors or cold draughts can prevent the orchids from displaying blooms.
+Phalaenopsis orchids grow in conditions with very consistent temperatures, so any fluctuation in temperature from open doors or cold draughts can prevent the orchids from displaying blooms.

-Best Light and Place to Position your Moth Orchid
+Best Light and Place to Position Your Moth Orchid

 Orchids prefer bright indirect light.